RajMahadev/keda-demo/README.md

     ```
 2. Confirm the redis pod is running with `kubectl get pods -n keda-demo`
 3. Confirm the redis service has successfully found the redis pod by checking an endpoint exists with `kubectl get endpoints -n keda-demo`
-4. Deploy the `ScaledJob` with the redis trigger
+4. Deploy the `ScaledJob` with the redis trigger.

     ```
     kubectl apply -f examples/keda/redis-scaledjob.yaml